brandonleepiercy/portfolio-2022/README.md

 ## Build Process

-On January 18th I started the build of the portfolio with the design process.
+On January 18th I started the build of the portfolio with wireframing.
 The first iteration went live on the 25th.

 ## Designs